magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.Dispatcher.md

 ### abstract void Dispatch {#abstract-void-dispatch}

-Abstract dispatch method to be called when removing callbacks from the queue.
+Abstract dispatch method to be called when removing callbacks from the queue

 ```csharp
 public virtual abstract void Dispatch()